-For any school or subgroup within a school to be designated as meeting AYP, the percentage of assessments in each content area meeting state standards plus the margin of error must exceed the state's academic target.
-Assessment data from the two most recent years are combined to determine the percentage of tests meeting standards.
 Only the scores from students enrolled for a full academic year in the school or district on the first school day in May are included when calculating academic status.
 If the school as a whole or any subgroup does not meet the academic target in either area, the school is designated as not meeting AYP.

 Students are offered multiple attempts at a single test in English/language arts and mathematics during the school year.
-For students enrolled in grades 3-8 with multiple scores for a single test during a school year, the highest score will be credited to the school and district where the student was enrolled on the first school day in May, even if the score was earned in another school and district.
+For students enrolled in grades 3 - 8 with multiple scores for a single test during a school year, the highest score will be credited to the school and district where the student was enrolled on the first school day in May, even if the score was earned in another school and district.

-For students enrolled at grade 10 with multiple scores for a test during the school year, with scores that meet the standard on tests administered during the prior school year, or with scores that meet the standard on a CIM test taken as an 8th grader two years prior to the current school year, the highest score will be credited to the school and district where the student was enrolled on the first school day in May, even if the score was earned in another school and district.
-Scores that conditionally met the writing standard in prior years are not included in determining a 10th grade student's highest score.
+For students enrolled at grade 10 with multiple scores for a test during the school year, with scores that meet the standard on tests administered during the prior school year, or with scores that meet the standard on a High School Level test taken as an 8th grader two years prior to the current school year, the highest score will be credited to the school and district where the student was enrolled on the first school day in May, even if the score was earned in another school and district.